ellenohlsson/pytink/README.md

 Parser for Tink GDPR dump with some added features not available in Tink itself

-Project came about since Tink doesn't offer it's users the option of exporting their data and do more in depth analysis of the spending.
+Project came about since Tink doesn't offer it's users the option of exporting their data in a reasonable format and do more in depth analysis of the spending.

 This project is work in progress and can currently only:
 * parse the transaction and reimbursement part of the GDPR dump reliably.